OmerEfron/friendlines-mobile-app/api_docs/architecture/push_notifications_architecture.md

 The Push Notifications architecture enables real-time notifications for Friendlines users when:
 - ✅ Someone they follow creates a new post (IMPLEMENTED)
 - A post is shared to a group they belong to (future extension)
-- Someone likes or comments on their post (future extension)
+- Someone likes their post (future extension)

 **Current Status**: Core push notification functionality is fully implemented and integrated.